-Hello hello my love.
-I hope this finds you doing so well.
 I'm so excited that spring is upon us.
 I saw a crocus the other day and I squealed out loud.
 I was on a walk with a friend and she jumped because I squealed.

-I take great joy in the coming of spring and I found a lot of peace in this winter as I've shared here before.
+I take great joy in the coming of spring.
+And I found a lot of peace in this winter, as I've shared here before.

 I also took my first real, real vacation since the pandemic started.
 I did go home to Argentina for two months last year around this time, and that was beautiful and amazing.
 I saw so many things and really got to travel and explore my country and be with mi gente, which is so important.
-And was also with family, which was so beautiful.
-And the vacation I took recently, went to Miami Beach, had a really chill time on the beach, in the pool, soaking in the sun and really, really loved it.
+And I was also with family, which was so beautiful.

+And the vacation I took recently, went to Miami Beach, just had a really chill time on the beach, in the pool, soaking in the sun and really, really loved it.
 It's important to take time for ourselves.
-And it's a real privilege to be able to do so, and it's one I am incredibly grateful for.
-So this week, after talking about conflict for a few weeks, I want to talk about how our conflict aversion or subtle conflict creation habits play out and impact our self-concept, the way we think about and relate to ourselves, and thus the people we love.
+It's a real privilege to be able to do so, and it's one I am incredibly grateful for.

+So, this week, after talking about conflict for a few weeks, I want to talk about how our conflict aversion or subtle conflict creation habits play out and impact our self-concept, the way we think about and relate to ourselves, and thus the people we love.
 The people we are in community with.